 5 Ways To Reduce Stress & Anxiety Naturally

 Stress and anxiety are two words that we hear so much in today’s world.
 We have so much stimulation out of control, we get attracted to many low-level frequencies, without even knowing it.
-If we can’t control what’s happening to us in the external, we can always guarantee to control what’s going on in the external.
+If we can’t control what’s happening to us in externally, we can always guarantee to control what’s going on in external.
 If we don’t find practices to reduce our stress and anxiety then our bodies pay the price, and it will manifest in all sorts of ways from sleeplessness and irritability to digestive distress and reproductive issues.

 Just because anxiety and stress are the most common mental disorders in America, does not mean it has to be normalized.
-We should not rely on an over the counter medication to reduce the symptoms but focus on alternative, natural methods we can mindfully practice and do whenever we feel triggered.
+We should not rely on an over-the-counter medication to reduce the symptoms but focus on alternative, natural methods we can mindfully practice and do whenever we feel triggered.
 Remember it is our divine right to make our choices from love and peace, rather than fear.

 I know that when I started combating my stress I have been able to think more deeply about what I really want in my life and get momentum on things.
 If you are ready to move away from the dark places stress and anxiety bring you and become more conscious of the things that trigger you then consider the following techniques.